 by Paul Aitken, CPGA Professional

-Good luck and see you on the course.
+Good golfing and see you at the course.